Accounts Receivable Software

 It’s best used if a few bad debts occur in your business, as manually processing those can take some time.
 As a small business, you might want to consider this option if you don’t do a lot of credit sales.

-The Allowance Method.
+2. The Allowance Method

-Percentage of Bad Debt.
+Percentage of Bad Debt:

 To calculate your allowance, you first need to calculate your bad debt rate, which is based on your past experiences.
+The percentage of bad debt formula:

 % of Bad Debt = Total Bad Debts / Total Credit Sales (or Total Accounts Receivable).